 Accelerated stalls.
 The airplane can stall at any airspeed and any attitude any time the critical angle of attack is exceeded.
 Critical angle of attack remains constant at all times, it is not affected by weight or G-loading.
 Most RV-types exhibit increased buffet cues as g-loading increases.
 A 2 G stall will occur at approximately 130% clean stall CAS, and a 4 G stall will occur at approximately 180% and a 6 G stall will occur at 225%.
 Note that normal pattern operations are conducted at speeds roughly equal to 2 G accelerated stall speed.
 Keep in mind that a level 60° banked turn requires 2 G's, so stall margin for turn of this type performed in the pattern can be considerably reduced (unless the velocity vector is adjusted).
 Below maneuvering speed, the airplane will stall before reaching G limits, above maneuvering speed, G limits will be encountered before a stall occurs (See MANEUVERING SPEED).
-Figure 3-7 depicts bank angle effect on stall speed.
+Figure 3-13 depicts bank angle effect on stall speed.
 An accelerated stall may be evidenced by buffet, nose rise (stick force lightening), the nose stops tracking across the horizon (when turning), and/or wing drop (perhaps significant).
-If back stick is applied abruptly, it can be difficult to distinguish aerodynamic cues prior to the stall and will likely result in wing drop.
+If back stick is applied abruptly, it can be difficult to distinguish aerodynamic cues prior to the stall and will likely result in wing drop and/or the nose stops tracking through the plane of the turn.
 If back stick is applied too slowly, the aircraft may decelerate and develop a high sink rate as opposed to a "clean" stall.